Elmer G. Beamer-Hubert H. Schneider Professor in Ethics, Associate Professor

 Clark Hall 310

 My family comes from Ohio–the Bendiks as immigrants from Vlachovo, Slovakia to southern Ohio mining country (Belle Valley) and then later as residents of Elyria; the Keymers from Oberlin, Lakewood and eventually Olmsted Falls.
-I went to public school in New Hartford, New York and in Rouen, France as an exchange student, then attended Yale College and University of Chicago.
+I went to public school in New Hartford, New York and in Rouen, France as an exchange student at the Lycée Corneille, then attended Yale College and University of Chicago.
 While I was in Chicago, I worked on a research team at the Erikson Institute for Advanced Study in Child Development, studying a Head Start version of the Reggio Emilia pre-school approach.
 It profoundly affected my view of learning and of schooling.